 Employee Rights in the Workplace: An Overview

-Other important employee rights include:
+Other important employee rights can include:

-- Right to a safe workplace free of dangerous conditions, toxic substances, and other potential safety hazards;
+- Right to a safe workplace free of dangerous conditions, toxic substances, and other potential safety hazards

 Rights Afforded to Job Applicants

-Federal Regulations Ensuring Employee Rights
+Federal Laws Ensuring Employee Rights

-Federal employment laws include (but aren't limited to) the following:
+Federal employment laws include, but aren't limited to, the following:

-Let an Attorney Help Protect Your Employee Rights
+An Attorney Can Help Protect Your Rights

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help